 --upper-limit-object-id to begin at

-When these options are used together, they scope down the indexing to a range of documents.
-For example, to index post IDs from
+When these options are used together, they limit the indexing to a range of documents.
+For example, to index only post IDs from

 Accepted values: numerical value of posts per page